 2. Watkins Glen State Park – Finger Lakes State Park, New York

 3. Horsetail Fall – Yosemite National Park, California

 4. Fly Geyser – Nevada

-Drive 2 ½ hours from Reno and you’ll find yourself at Fly Geyser.
-This was created by some drilling done in the name of finding sources for geothermal energy in 1964.
+Drive 2.5 hours from Reno, Nevada and you’ll find yourself at Fly Geyser.
+This surreal site was created in 1964 as a result of drilling done in search of sources for geothermal energy.
 Minerals sprang from the hole to create this wonderfully odd formation.
-Fly Geyser is on private property, so don’t try to climb the tall fences that surround it.
-But it’s so huge that you can get a good picture from the road.Search cheap flights to Reno
+The geothermal geyser is on private property, so don’t try to climb the tall fences that surround it.
+Luckily, it’s large enough that you can get a good picture from the road.

 5. Mono Lake – California

 Mono Lake is approximately a 3-hour drive from Reno, Nevada.
-Search for rental cars at the Reno Airport on Skyscanner.

 6. The Blue Ridge Parkway – Virginia and North Carolina

 The Blue Ridge Parkway is one of the east coast’s most popular places to visit in the US—and its longest linear park.
 It’s also a favorite for a relaxed, slow-paced scenic drive through Virginia and North Carolina.
 With a distance of 369 miles, you can find multiple campgrounds, 360 miles of hiking trails, 13 picnic areas, biking trails, boating on Price Lake and an opportunity to join a park ranger for guided walks, hikes and campfires.